getnkit/Automated-Data-Pipeline-for-Consumer-Financial-Complaints-Analysis/README.md

-# Data Pipeline on GCP for Consumer Financial Complaints Analysis
+# Financial Complaint Analysis Data Pipeline on GCP
 ## Project Overview
 This project focuses on building and automating a data pipeline with Apache Airflow.
 Before ingesting data into the automated data pipeline, it undergoes data profiling (review and cleansing) and is then uploaded to Cloud SQL (MySQL) using a Python.
 Subsequently, the automated data pipeline extracts data from MySQL, transforms the data, and loads it into Google Cloud Storage (GCS) to ingest the data into BigQuery.
 Finally, a Consumer Financial Complaints Dashboard is developed using Looker Studio.